NinerBull/tRP3_RPNameInQuests/README.md

 From here, you'll have multiple options to select from.
 Note that these options are OOC Character Specific, and are not tied to your TRP 3 Character Profile.

-* Choose from the dropdown how NPCs should address you when they say your name.
+* Select how NPCs should address you when they say your Name.
 This is "Title + First Name + Last Name" by default.
-* Select if NPCs should address your character by your TRP3 Race Name.
-This is disabled by default.
+* Select what Race NPCs call you.
+This is "OOC Race Name" by default.
-* Select if NPCs should address your character by your TRP3 Class Name.
-This is disabled by default.
+* Select what Class NPCs call you.
+This is "OOC Class Name" by default.

+If set as "Custom Race/Class Name", fill in the text boxes underneath to use a Race/Class which is seperate from your TRP3 Profile!

+You can also select which text this addon modifies.
+Turn on/off as necessary!
+All are on by default except "Raid Boss Emotes".

 ## Compatibility
 * **Dragonflight** - 10.1.0